Top Things To Do in Big Bear, CA

 We first visited Big Bear in the summer of 2020 when things started to open up again.
 It was getting HOT in the desert and we needed a weekend to enjoy the outdoors without the heat.
 It was still very warm in Big Bear (so don’t think it’s a complete cool escape) but cooler than where we lived at the time.
-We mainly looked for hikes to socially distance and stay outside but also stumbled upon Goat Yoga at Grateful Heart Sanctuary, the place that really what made us fall in love with Big Bear as a whole.
+We mainly looked for hikes to socially distance and stay outside but also stumbled upon Goat Yoga at Grateful Heart Sanctuary, the place that really made us fall in love with Big Bear as a whole.

 Where to stay?